ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 NFCNDEFCapable(uint8_t* buffer, size_t buffer_size);
 ```

-The instance needs to be constructed using a stratch buffer, which will be used to encode and/or decode NDEF messages.
+The class is constructed using a scratch buffer which is used to encode and/or decode NDEF messages.

 ```cpp
 bool is_ndef_supported() const;